PathwayCommons/pathway-abstract-classifier/README.md

 # Concatenate titles and abstracts with [SEP] token expected by BERT based models
 texts = [title + " [SEP] " + abstract for title, abstract in zip(titles, abstracts)]

-# Make predictions
+# Make predictions.
+Ktrain may throw a UserWarning which you can safely ignore.
 predictions = model.predict(texts)

 # Verify Articles Classified Correctly
 assert predictions == [1,0]
 ```
-ktrain may throw a UserWarning which you can safely ignore.

-See this [tutorial](https://github.com/PathwayCommons/pathway-abstract-classifier/blob/main/Tutorial.ipynb) for a more detailed guide on potential usage.
+See this [tutorial](https://github.com/PathwayCommons/pathway-abstract-classifier/blob/main/Tutorial.ipynb) (also available [here](https://colab.research.google.com/github/PathwayCommons/pathway-abstract-classifier/blob/main/Tutorial.ipynb) as a Colab link) for a more detailed guide on potential usage.
 Also consider taking a look at the Ktrain [documentation](https://amaiya.github.io/ktrain/index.html) and [repo](https://github.com/amaiya/ktrain) which contains some very good tutorials.

 ## Citing
 [Todo?]